AnandS09/PPG_AndroidVersion/README.md

 <b> Using the app </b> <br>
 <ol>
-  <li><i> When the launch the app for the first time you might get a prompt asking you to install OpenCV manager if the same is not installed on your phone.
-Please click yes and install the same.
-OpenCV manager is a required dependency for this app.</i></li>
+  <li><i> When you launch the app for the first time you might get a prompt asking you to install OpenCV manager if the same is not installed already on your phone.
+Please click yes and install the same. <a href="https://play.google.com/store/apps/details?id=org.opencv.engine&hl=en">OpenCV manager</a> is a required dependency for this app.</i></li>
   <li>Gently place your finger on your camera lens and start the app.
 Once the flashlight turns on you should see a complete red preview on the UI. <i>(If your finger is not correctly placed the app might produce errors)</i></li>
   <li> Wait till the text colour of the BPM value changes to green </li>
 </ol>